oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | :--- | :--- | :--- | :--- |
 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

-# Appendix C. Schema for JADN Type Definitions
+# Appendix C. JADN Schema
 This schema defines the structure of JADN type definitions, which is intended to remain stable indefinitely.
 Options enable evolution without affecting this structure.